smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 #### 1.2 Activating a web app

-Activating a local web app by a user will cause the HMI to launch the app's index.html file in the WebEngine.
-Once the engine has loaded the web page the JavaScript SDL library will initiate a WebSocket connection to SDL Core's
+Activating a local web app by a user will cause the HMI to launch the app's entrypoint HTML file in the WebEngine.
+Once the engine has loaded the web app, the JavaScript SDL library will initiate a WebSocket connection to SDL Core's WebSocket server port and then establish the  RPC/Bulk service session.

+After the app registered HMI will be notified which allows the HMI to return to SDL and activate the app.
+This will make the app HMI level set to HMI_FULL.

 ![Flow of user activating a web app](../assets/proposals/NNNN-sdl-js-pwa/activate-web-app.png)